lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
-We can make this type of plot by using geom point, the horizontal geom errorbar, and geom vline.
+We can make this plot using geom-underscore-point, the horizontal geom-underscore-errorbar, and geom-underscore-vline.
 Each item on the y axis is a single model's predictor and associated estimate, as an odds ratio, and confidence interval.
-Since the null line is at one for odds ratios, we need to set the xintercept to one.
-When you have many model results, this plot is able to easily show all the models at once.
-This gives a bigger picture view of the findings and makes it easy to compare predictors.
-This plot has a few ugly things about it.
-Let's fix it up.
+Since the null line is at one for odds ratios, we need to set the x-intercept to one.
+When you have many model results, this plot can easily show all the models at once, which gives a bigger picture of the findings and makes it easier to compare predictors.
+Let's fix up the plot.

 ---